tonyg/syndicate/racket/FAQ.md

 # FAQ

-* How do I run a prospect program?
+* How do I run a syndicate program?
-  - `#lang prospect` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level network.
-The alternative is to use a different #lang, and to call `run-ground` yourself; see an example in prospect/examples/example-plain.rkt.
+  - `#lang syndicate` collects actions (`spawn`s) from module toplevel and uses them as boot actions for a ground-level network.
+The alternative is to use a different #lang, and to call `run-ground` yourself; see an example in syndicate/examples/example-plain.rkt.

-* How do I debug a prospect program?
+* How do I debug a syndicate program?
   - You can view a colored trace of a program's execution on stderr by setting the MINIMART_TRACE environment variable, e.g.

     ```